-Once it becomes a habit for you people will light up when you will walk in any room.
+Once it becomes a habit for you people will light up when you will walk into any room.

-And here’s a nice way to make it a habit: open your calendar every day, look at the people you will meed during the day and plan something encouraging to say.
+And here’s a nice way to make it a habit: open your calendar every day, look at the people you will meet during the day, and plan something encouraging to say.

-It can be something they’ve done for you and you thought was great or amazing, or that you are really thankful for it.
+It can be something they’ve done for you that you thought was great or amazing, or that you are really thankful for it.